 Even though you may feel compelled to go and reach the lost for Jesus, numerous mental hurdles may arise.
 You may feel disqualified because you lack theological knowledge.
 You may not have time to engage in any more demanding friendships.
 Or you may feel that you need to get your life straight before helping others.
 Regardless of your reasoning, Christ’s commandment remains.
 We are to go and make disciples.
 He is not waiting for us to feel qualified or to find a convenient time or even to have it all together.
 Looking closer at Matthew 28:19, the text in the original language implies, “as you are going, make disciples. . . .”
 This means as you are at work, at school, or at the grocery store, you can look for opportunities to make disciples.
 This doesn’t mean pulling a quick supernatural trick out of your bag and impressing someone with a spiritual gift.
 Many ministries promote this form of hit-and-run evangelism as effective, but it’s not.
 It’s not effective in the long run.
 If we don’t take the step of inviting non-believers into a friendship with us, we will most likely fail in bringing them into a relationship with Jesus.

-Of all the hinderances, feeling unqualified is the most common.
-Maybe this year you can take a step forward with tools to equip you in the goal of making disciples.
-A great resource that aided me in communicating the gospel effectively is Ravi Zacharias’ Core Module.
+Of all the hindrances, feeling unqualified is the most common.
+Maybe this year, you can take a step forward with tools to equip you with the goal of making disciples.
+A great resource that aided me in communicating the gospel is Ravi Zacharias’ Core Module.
 It is offered at https://www.rzim.org/training/rzim-academy/about-academy.

 One more thought.
 Praying for God to reveal Himself to your children in a way that you fail to do is a futile prayer.
 God has entrusted us with making His image clear to our kids, and when we willingly pass this great calling off to a youth pastor or preacher, we are neglecting the greatest call we have in making disciples.